 The weapons list is identical to the list in 5th Edition, but the weapons are handmade with stone tools.
-Knives are made of knapped stone, axes are stone knives affixed to wooden shafts, and swords are usually poles, bats, or clubs with sharpened objects lining the edges, such as knapped stone, obsidian, or the teeth of monsters.
+Knives are made of knapped stone, axes are stone knives affixed to with sharpened objects lining the edges, such as knapped stone, obsidian, or the teeth of monsters.